MicrosoftDocs/OfficeDocs-SkypeForBusiness/Skype/SfbServer/plan-your-deployment/topology-basics/topology-basics.md

 - Persistent Chat compliance database

 > [!CAUTION]
 > Note that while you can collocate the file share on these servers, it's vital to note that we don't recommend it.
-If you'd collocating the file share with any other server role, please make sure you're monitoring for disk space and performance issues on a regular basis.
+If you're collocating the file share with any other server role, please make sure you're monitoring for disk space and performance issues on a regular basis.

 ### Keep in mind